Object-oriented Programming in C++

 ssh-keygen -t rsa cat ~/.ssh/id_rsa.pub

 At this step, you should see your public key in the terminal.
-On gitlab, click on your profile, then preferences, then SSH Keys and then add new key.
+Through the gitlab web interface, click on your profile, then preferences, then SSH Keys and then add new key.
 In the Key field, copy paste copy-paste the public key that you see in the terminal, and then click on "Add key".

-The add command of git only adds a file locally to what is named the "index".
-The "index" is sort of waiting room in your local copy of the repository where you accumulate the files that will have to be sent to the remote repository.
-You can verify that the files are actually in the "index" by typing "git status".
-You should see them prefixed by "new file".
+The add command of git adds a local file to what is called the local "index".
+The "index" is a sort of waiting room in your local copy of the repository where you accumulate the files that will be sent to the remote repository.
+Here, with git add ., you've added all the files of your cse201 directory to the index, which means that all the files of the first lab are now in the index.

-Then, to send them to gitlab, you have to proceed in two steps.
-First you have to create what we name a local commit.
+Then, to send your changes to gitlab, you have to proceed in two steps.
+First, you have to create what we call a local commit.
 A commit is a snapshot of your code.
 In detail, a commit includes changes to all files that were previously added to git with git add.
-To commit your code, just type git commit -a -m "Initial import".
+In general, to commit your code, you have to type git commit -a -m "My commit message".
+Here:

 • The "-a" flag means that all the files that were added in a previous commit have to be committed.
 In this case, it's useless since it's your first import.
-However, for the next commits, this is will be very useful to use this flag.
+However, for the next commits, it will be very useful to use this flag.

 • The "-m" flag means that the next parameter is the commit message.
-A commit message is very useful to know the changes you made in each commit.
+A commit message is very useful to keep track of the changes you made in each commit.

 Congratulation, you are now a git user!
 You can find the useful git command studied in this exercise here here.